 If need be, we could buy or barter for beef right down the road.

-But there is no nearby source for piglets…should we get some breeding stock ourselves?
+No nearby source for piglets…get some breeding stock ourselves?

 It’s something to think about.

 Without grain and other feed rations, many of us could raise our livestock on forage for part of the year.